CellProfiler/CellProfiler-Analyst/docs/source/3_properties_file.rst

 Image Classification
 --------------------
 CellProfiler Analyst 2.2 also supports classification directly from image features.
-To allow this, the biologist has to set the classification type flag to image
+To allow this, the biologist has to set the classification type flag to image and set the image_width and image_height fields to be a set number of pixels (e.g., 512 pixels).

 .. code-block:: text

     classification_type = image
+    image_width = 512
+    image_height = 512